-Discover the quirky charm of Provincetown on Cape Cod.
-Experience the coveted resort of Martha’s Vineyard, where the quaint and the glamorous coexist side by side.
-See the opulent Gilded Age mansions of Newport.
-Take a bite out of the Big Apple (where you’ll stay overnight).
-Step into the living history museum of colonial Williamsburg.
-Enjoy the coastal beauty and architectural grace of Wilmington, North Carolina.
-And visit Charleston, South Carolina, the culinary hot spot and all-around cultural charmer that has been voted the “world’s best city” by readers of Travel + Leisure for six years in a row.
+Enjoy 17 included features and Cultural Discoveries throughout this enchanting small ship cruise.
+Discover the quirky charm of Provincetown on Cape Cod, experience the coveted seaside resort of Martha’s Vineyard, and see the opulent Gilded Age mansions of Newport.
+Plus, you’ll visit charming Charleston, voted the “world’s best city” by readers of Travel + Leisure for six years in a row.

-Seamlessly blending luxury small ship cruising and intimate cultural discovery, Vantage offers an authentic sailing experience as you chart the Eastern Seaboard.
-While certain ports may require tendering to and from the ship, the small size of our Ocean Explorer gives our travelers access to exclusive ports, less queuing, and more time to spend onshore in each destination.
-During your ocean journey highlighting cultural capitals from Boston to Nassau, you will be required to have the physical agility to maneuver getting on and off of tenders.
+All throughout your journey, you’ll be pampered by the attentive onboard service and luxury amenities found aboard the Ocean Explorer.
+This elegant small ship seamlessly blends luxury cruising and meaningful cultural experiences.
+While certain ports may require tendering to and from the ship, the small size of our vessel allows our guests access to exclusive ports, less queuing, and more time to spend ashore in each destination.
+During your ocean journey, you may be required to have the physical agility to maneuver on and off of tenders.

 Depart home and arrive in Boston, Massachusetts